 General

-Brown Noddy: Medium-sized tern, all brown except for white forehead blending to gray nape, and small white (lower) half-eye ring.
-Wedge shaped tail has small notch at tip.
-Sexes are similar.
-Juvenile has lighter brown wings, brown forehead and nape, and thin white forehead line.
+Brown Noddy: Medium-sized tern with dark brown plumage, except for a white-gray forehead and crown blending to gray nape; small white lower half-eye ring.
+Tail and wingtips darker brown than body; the wedge-shaped tail has small notch at tip.
+Has black bill and dark gray legs.
+Sexes are similar, but males are significantly larger.
+Juvenile has lighter brown wings, brown forehead and nape, thin white forehead line.
+Year-old individuals have light streaks along wings.
+Races vary in color tone and size.

 Range and Habitat